 Participating artists: Jeewi Lee, Lerato Shadi, Viron Erol Vert and Christophe Ndabananiye

-The Kunstverein in Hamburg is pleased to present the Villa Romana Prize winners to a wide audience in summer in the exhibition series #THINKINGTOGETHER.
+The Kunstverein in Hamburg is pleased to present the winners of the Villa Romana Prize to a wide audience this summer in the exhibition series #UNFINISHEDTRACES.
 The Villa Romana Prize is Germany’s oldest art prize and has been awarded to four artists every year since 1905.
 Prize winners include Max Beckmann, Käthe Kollwitz, Georg Baselitz, Anna Oppermann, Michael Buthe, and many more artists who have left a mark on the history of modern art.
-The Villa Romana continues to be one of the few residencies that participates in many regional co-operative programs and closely combines its residency program with a curatorial program.
-Artists Jeewi Lee, Christophe Ndabananiye, Lerato Shadi, and Viron Erol Vert were the 2018 Villa Romana Prize winners, selected by artist Nasan Tur and Bonaventure Soh Bejeng Ndikung, director of SAVVY Contemporary, Berlin.
+The Villa Romana continues to be one of the few residencies participating in many regional co-operative programs, closely combining the residency with a curatorial program.
+Artists Jeewi Lee, Christophe Ndabananiye, Lerato Shadi, and Viron Erol Vert were the 2018 Villa Romana Prize winners selected by artist Nasan Tur and Bonaventure Soh Bejeng Ndikung, director of SAVVY Contemporary, Berlin:

 Jeewi Lee (*1987, Seoul, South Korea, lives and works in Berlin) studied painting at the Universität der Künste, Berlin, and at Hunter College University, New York.
-In her primarily site-specific installations, actions, and image series, she works with metaphorical and real physical traces that she retraces and conserves, employing them as graphic elements.
+In her primarily site-specific installations, actions, and image series, she works with metaphorical and real physical traces which she retraces, conserves, and employs as graphic elements.
 The traces are evidence of movements and histories, simultaneously reflecting the process of their production.
-Lee is particularly interested in indexical, which carries traces that embody past and present simultaneously.
+Lee is particularly interested in indexicality, which carries traces that simultaneously embody past and present.

 Christophe Ndabananiye (*1977 in Lubumbashi, Democratic Republic of Congo, lives and works in Berlin) studied at the Hochschule der Bildende Künste in Saarbrücken.
-Work with memory is a central aspect of Ndabananiye’s work, starting from his own biography.
-In a series of self-portraits, themes of traumatic experiences related to escape, loss of homeland, and destruction are addressed.
-In his new paintings, he continues his examination of memories and experiences on paper, canvases, and styrofoam panels.
+Work with memory is a central aspect of Ndabananiye’s work, starting with his own biography.
+In a series of self-portraits, he addresses themes of traumatic experiences related to escape, loss of homeland, and destruction.
+In his new paintings, he continues his examination of memories and experiences on paper, canvas, and Styrofoam panels.

-Lerato Shadi (*1979 in Mahlkeng, South Africa, lives and works in Berlin) studied art at the University of Johannesburg and at the Kunsthochschule Berlin Weißensee.
+Lerato Shadi (*1979 in Mahlkeng, South Africa, lives and works in Berlin) studied art at the University of Johannesburg and at the Weißensee Academy of Art, Berlin.
 Lerato Shadi’s work questions established assumptions in order to critique western perceptions of history and make the invisible or overlooked visible.
-Her artistic practice is focused on body politics and makes explicit reference to the body and its experiences.
+Her artistic practice focuses on body politics and makes explicit reference to the body and its experiences.
 It addresses institutional violence, patriarchal and colonial strategies of exclusion and oblivion, and resistance through subjective narratives.
 Shadi works in different mediums with drawing, performance, film, and installation.

-With the #THINKINGTOGETHER project, since the prizes have been given to individual and very exciting artistic personalities and not to a group who found itself together with a thematic purpose, we have decided on the principle of a consecutive exhibition series.
-We are interested in individual perspectives, individual work, that opens a discourse and triggers processes in all involved.
-A prize offers free space, allows risks being taken and further developed.
-This particularity, which develops respective freedom in the artistic position, is worth exhibiting in a curatorial format that does not produce a competitive comparison, but reflects a work’s specifics.
+For #UNFINISHEDTRACES, we have decided on a consecutive exhibition series since the prizes have been given to individual and very exciting artistic personalities and not a group who came together with a thematic purpose.
+We are interested in individual perspectives and individual work that opens a discourse and triggers processes in everyone involved.
+A prize offers free space, allows risks to be taken, and for growth and development.
+This particularity, which can develop freely in each of the artist’s practices, is worth exhibiting in a curatorial format that does not produce competitive comparisons, but reflects the specificities of a work.